Drew Struzan: Creative process

 To create his finished work projects, Struzan started by sketching out drawings on gessoed illustration board, then tinting the draftsmanship with airbrushed acrylic paint, finishing up the highlights and other details with colored pencils and more airbrush if needed.
 The gessoed foundation allows Struzan the luxury of being able to accommodate any requested changes to the work.
 Preferring to work on a 1 to 1 scale, Struzan's one-sheet work would be approximately 27 x 40 inches, the size of a printed movie poster.
 Working from reference photographs and live models, Struzan has been known at times to include depictions of himself, family members, and friends in his work.
 He is known for working very quickly, as it typically takes him a week to two weeks to finish a painting.
 With the theatrical release of the Star Wars special editions, Struzan created the three-panel triptych within the limited four-week deadline.
 The poster artwork for John Carpenter's 1982 remake of The Thing was created overnight, Struzan having received that assignment less than a day before the finished poster was needed.

 Personal life

 Working from a backyard studio, Struzan lived in California with his wife, Dylan.
-He had a son named Christian and after retiring from full-time work in 2008 spent much of his time caring for his grandchildren.
+He had a son named Christian, and after retiring from full-time work in 2008 spent much of his time caring for his grandchildren.

 Illness and death

 In March 2025, Struzan's wife revealed he had been living with Alzheimer's disease for several years, saying that his illness had progressed to the point where he was "fighting for his life" and could no longer paint or sign things for fans.

-He died at his home in Pasadena, California, on October 13, 2025, at the age of 78.
+Struzan died at his home in Pasadena, California, on October 13, 2025, at the age of 78.